SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An :newTerm:`optional-chaining expression` provides a simplified syntax
 for using optional values in postfix expressions.
+An optional-chaining expression
+consists of an expression that has an optional type followed immediately
+by the postfix ``?`` operator.
 It has the following form:

 .. syntax-outline::

     <#expression#>?

+The *expression*,
+the optional value is unwrapped
+and returned.
+Unlike a forced-expression, the returned value is an optional type
+and no runtime error is raised if the value is ``nil``.

+You can chain postfix expressions to the optional-chaining expression to conditionally
+perform an operation on the *expression*.
+If the *expression* is not ``nil``,
+the optional-chaining expression returns
+the value of the expression,
+and any chained postfix expressions are evaluated.
+Otherwise,
+the optional-chaining expression returns ``nil``
+and any chained postfix expressions are ignored.

 For example: